David Bowen BSc Hons

 January 2019 - December 2020

-We have created machine learning to generate actionable insights into IBM's customers.
-We carefully gather data from a number of sources and bring it together to create models specific to different areas of our business.
-We then deliver these as calls-to-action for our customer success team or as email nurture campaigns.
+We created machine learning to generate actionable insights into IBM's customers.
+We carefully gathered data from a number of sources and brought it together to create models specific to different areas of our business.
+We then delivered these as calls-to-action for our customer success team or as email nurture campaigns.

-Since founding this project in early 2019, I have been guiding team members as they contribute according to their strengths.
-I have helped them learn new skills to join their work up with others for relevant results.
+Since founding this project in early 2019, I guided team members as they contributed according to their strengths.
+I helped them learn new skills to join their work up with others for relevant results.

-I built a Kubernetes cluster, monitoring and logging as well as extra orchestration in Airflow, notably to give us SLAs for jobs (which increases signal to noise ratio).
-These approaches give us considerable robustness and have allowed us to deliver on our SLAs despite a swathe of exciting issues.
-This tooling has proved to be so effective that the other part of the business I work with has adopted these tools for ten other applications.
+I built a Kubernetes cluster, monitoring and logging as well as extra orchestration in Airflow, notably to give us SLAs for jobs (which increased signal to noise ratio).
+These approaches gave us considerable robustness and allowed us to deliver on our SLAs despite a swathe of exciting issues.
+This tooling proved to be so effective that the other part of the business I worked with adopted these tools for ten other applications.

-To increase our productivity I also developed an API where internal applications can access our business data in a secure and resilient way without needing to hook into the complexities of our underlying data store.
-This API has 99.95% uptime by using a multi-zone cluster, rolling deploys and robust handling of pod and cluster interruptions.
-As this is a best-effort API I can't justify spending more to get better which is something you have to accept as an SRE.
+To increase our productivity I also developed an API where internal applications could access our business data in a secure and resilient way without needing to hook into the complexities of our underlying data store.
+This API had 99.95% uptime by using a multi-zone cluster, rolling deploys and robust handling of pod and cluster interruptions.
+As this was a best-effort API I couldn't justify spending more to get better which is something you have to accept as an SRE.

-I've enjoyed helping people come together and being able to guide them both from a technical and business perspective.
-My comfort with the technical landscape allows me to embolden our team to try experiments and approaches that are unusual or unexpected.
-They don't always work out, but when they do it helps us all provide better insights into our customers.
+I enjoyed helping people come together and being able to guide them both from a technical and business perspective.
+My comfort with the technical landscape allowed me to embolden our team to try experiments and approaches that were unusual or unexpected.
+They didn't always work out, but when they did it helped us all provide better insights into our customers.

 Summer 2017 - December 2018